jraleman/jamstack-2018/README.md

 ## About

-An application that takes cafeteria data and visualizes customer data trends.
+- An application that takes cafeteria data and visualizes customer data trends.

-### Problem to Solve

-...
+- A software solution to track popularity of dishes to predict the amount of food to order.
+- Demographics is cafeteria workers.
+- Cafeteria workers who needs something quick, with the most output with minimal input
+- Easy to use and implement into a system that already exist.
+- Find out what dishes and what days are the most popular dishes.

 #### Demographics